 Snow and Trails Conditions

-With a year of experience under the belt - and the ability to make snow much earlier than two weeks before the race, expect the Frosty Freestyle and Krazy Klassic to run even if Mother Nature pulls a few tricks.
+With a two years of snow-making experience under the belt, expect the Frosty Freestyle and Krazy Klassic to run even if Mother Nature pulls a few tricks.

 REI Frosty Freestyle